Search M

 Pupils are taught through whole-class interactive teaching with pupils working together on the same lesson content at the same time, providing clear instruction therefore laying the foundations for effective feedback throughout the lesson (EEF; Teacher Feedback to Improve Pupil Learning, June 2021).
 Lessons are sequenced so that concepts are developed in logical steps with particular attention given to fundamental concepts.
 We believe in a curriculum that meets the interests of all learners, with a range of exciting creative activities and open-ended challenges based on the essential requirements of the computing program of study.

 Our children have access to a variety of resources that enable them to continue the learning of computing at home.
 For example; Seesaw and Times Tables Rock Stars.
 Through these the children are able to complete set tasks and save their work virtually so that it can be shared both in school and at home with teachers and parents.
-The role of parents is recognised and they are involved in understanding how to keep their children safe at home and have access to our monthly Staying Safe Online newsletter.
+The role of parents is recognised and they are involved in understanding how to keep their children safe at home and have access to

 Computer Science units reflect a number of teaching strategies including the ‘predict, run, investigate, modify, make’ (PRIMM) model to support children to develop their knowledge and skills in computer programming effectively.
 The units also make use of the TIPP and SEE structured scaffolding strategy, and Parsons Problems which require learners to place given lines of code into the correct order to form a working code segment.
 Code Studio courses are designed so that the teacher also acts as the lead learner.
 They will begin by exposing the Computer Science concept to students as an abstract concept, unpacking it by linking it to everyday experience, then putting it into a different context, and using simpler, more concrete examples.
 The video resources can often be used to support this.
 Teachers will then repack the knowledge back into the abstract form.
 This could be in the form of an algorithm which will then be turned into code for the computer to execute.